Anxiety Treatment in Northfield IL

 No human being can go through life without experiencing some worry or anxiety, yet imagine experiencing nothing else.
-That is life for children and teens with Generalize Anxiety Disorder (GAD).
+That is life for people with Generalized Anxiety Disorder (GAD).
 GAD is one in a group of anxiety disorders that is the most common form of mental illness.
 It affects females approximately two times more than males.
 GAD is characterized by excessive and often, unrealistic worry about anything and everything, and it interferes with daily life.
 It can be caused by family history, individual temperament, and stressful life events.
 Positively, no matter the cause, GAD is treatable.

 What to Look for with Generalized Anxiety Disorder:

 In GAD, anxiety occurs for more days than not over the course of months negatively impacting a child’s functioning within the home, school, and community milieus.
 Symptoms include:

 - excessive worry about day to day activities